The Ultimate Guide to B2B Blogging

 To drive greater engagement in your blog, look to video.
 Through behavioral analysis of session recordings of blog visitors, Stratabeat has found that our blog readers are more heavily engaged when viewing posts that include video.

 Due to its engaging nature, video tends to deliver a strong marketing ROI.
 Aberdeen Group reports that video marketers generate 66% more qualified leads than those who don’t use video.
-According to WyzOwl’s State of Video Marketing 2020 report, video marketing generates the following level of results:
+According to a WyzOwl study, video marketing generates the following level of results:

 Blog Calls-to-Action (CTAs)